vuqv/cosmo/docs/modules/models.rst

 In the current implementation, hydropathy scales are taken from Urry model, :math:`(\mu, \Delta) = (1, 0.08)`

-Nonbonded exclusion rule is :code:`1-2`, which we only exclude pair of atoms in bonded.
+Nonbonded exclusion rule is :code:`1-2`, for hps_kr and hps_urry which we only exclude pair of atoms in bonded. while it is :code:`1-4` for hps-ss, which we exclude 3 bonds.

 The cut-off distance for Lennard-Jone potential: :math:`2.0 nm`